Samurai Kenbu

 Shibu: A Dance of Discipline and Elegance

-A major pathway for women into Kenbu came through the folding fan (sensu).
-When Kenbu flourished in the Meiji era, it became increasingly common for women to perform with the fan rather than the sword.
-Later, during periods when sword carrying was restricted — including after the Haitōrei Edict and again following World War II — fan-based performance ensured that the physical and poetic spirit of Kenbu could continue.
+A major pathway for women into Kenbu emerged through the use of the folding fan (sensu).
+As Kenbu developed during the Meiji period, it became increasingly common for women to perform with the fan rather than the sword — a shift that aligned with forms of movement and expression already familiar to many women.

 Beyond the Battlefield: The Stewardship of the Okusama